SMUAppliedMathReadingGroup/SMUAppliedMathReadingGroup.github.io/index.md

 ---

 ## Introduction
 Welcome to the Applied Math Journal Club!
 The club is open to anyone interested in learning modern topics of applied math.
-Selected topics so for the upcoming semester will include uncertainty quantification, inverse problems, generative modeling in scientific computing, numerics for high-dimensional PDE, and data-driven equation discovery.
+Selected topics for the upcoming semester will include uncertainty quantification, inverse problems, generative modeling in scientific computing, numerics for high-dimensional PDE, and data-driven equation discovery.
 If you have any questions about the club, please <a href=mailto:mmccallum@smu.edu>contact us.</a>.

 <hr>